corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

-This generic function that can be used for many different use cases.
+This is a generic function that can be used for many different use cases.
 Higher-order functions like this are a typical pattern in functional programming
 and are also available in Rust.

 The imperative version, while concise, now incorporates a higher-order function,
 demonstrating that the line between functional and imperative programming is
 often blurry: